 Welcome to Keto For Beginners – Week 2

-Please make no mistake, Keto is not some magic diet.
+If you’re looking for an easy way to learn more about this, check out my common guide to keto questions blog.Please make no mistake, keto is not some magic diet.
 It works on the same principle as all other diets, which is when you eat in calorie deficit you lose weight.
-If you’ve got any medical conditions like diabetes or fatty liver or kidney issues please consult a doctor before doing any diet.
+If you have any medical conditions such as diabetes, fatty liver, kidney issues, or heart disease, please consult a doctor before doing any diet.
 People often ask if there are any side effects of the Keto diet.
 The truth is if you’re a normal healthy person and you follow the diet properly and eat healthy by consuming mostly whole foods, chances are you should have no issues.
 Like any other diet, if followed properly and you’re just eating junk all the time, yes there can be issues.

-Food Substitutes & Information
+Keto For Beginners: Food Substitutes & Information

 The Food scale

 But why?
 So apart from exercise being good for you, there is more.
 My aim with the exercise is to build you BMR.
-In layman’s terms your body needs a certain amount of calories a day just to exist.
+In layman’s terms, your body needs a certain amount of calories a day just to exist.
 Now when you do Keto for the most part you end up eating less than you need and as you do that the BMR drops because the human body is amazing.
 It’ adjusts itself to your eating since when you eat less than you burn that’s effectively starvation for your body.
 So when you exercise you will counter the BMR dropping because we don’t really want it to drop too low.
 Hopefully I’ve explained this properly but I think you get the idea.

-Breakfast – Spinach and feta omelet with bacon that’s optional.
-Like I mentioned in the video, if you skip the bacon just start with some avocado oil, butter, ghee or lard in the pan and cook the eggs.
+Breakfast – Spinach and feta omelet with bacon (that’s optional).
+Like I mentioned in the video, if you skip the bacon, just start with some avocado oil, butter, ghee or lard in the pan and cook the eggs.
 You can use almost any cheese that you like in place of feta, they are all fine.
-If you don’t like spinach you can use mushrooms, bell peppers or any vegetable really.
+If you don’t like spinach you can use mushrooms, bell peppers, or any vegetable really.
 The idea is to get a good balance of things.
 You can also use turkey bacon though that won’t have any fat so you’ll need something to fry it in.
 You could also use some ground meat as well in the omelet.

 If you want to make your own everything bagel seasoning then it’s onion powder, garlic powder, poppy seeds. salt and both black and white sesame seeds.
 I don’t know the proportions but just add equal parts for a fairly good spice blend.
-Now if you don’t like broccoli you can use asparagus, brussel sprouts, spinach, cabbage etc. Any Keto veggies will be fine.
+Now if you don’t like broccoli you can use asparagus, brussel sprouts, spinach, cabbage, etc. Any Keto veggies will be fine.
 Vegetarians can use paneer instead of meat.
-Season the paneer, pan fry it in butter and then melt some cheese over it.
+Season the paneer, pan fry it in butter, and then melt some cheese over it.
 Like little paneer burgers.
 You could use tofu too.

 In the video I mention not to throw the broccoli stem.
 There are 3 uses for it.
 You can make my broccoli cheddar soup.
 You can cut the stalk into cubes and boil it and use it like a fake potato in my Keto poha recipe.
 And you can use it to thicken your sauces by boiling it and then blending it into a puree like I did in my Keto pot roast recipe.

 Dinner – Pan roasted chicken in a creamy curry sauce with green beans.
 I think by now you must have figured out that any meat can replace another meat.
-So you can do this recipe with pork, beef, lamb, venison, crocodile, emu etc etc. Always try and get a nice fatty cut if possible.
-If you can’t get the skin on boneless chicken that I got you can also do this with bone in chicken or chicken breast as well.
-If you don’t like green beans once again it’s the same replacements like spinach, broccoli, asparagus, brussel sprouts.
+So, you can do this recipe with pork, beef, lamb, venison, crocodile, emu, etc, etc. Always try and get a nice fatty cut if possible.
+If you can’t get the skin on boneless chicken that I got, you can also do this with bone in chicken or chicken breast as well.
+If you don’t like green beans, once again, it’s the same replacements like spinach, broccoli, asparagus, brussel sprouts.

+Good news, this for vegetarians as well.
 For vegetarians, paneer and halloumi are good options once again as a replacement for chicken.
 You could also use eggplant to replace chicken.
 So pan fry the eggplant in butter or avocado oil and then make the curry sauce.
 So it’s basically eggplant steaks with green beats and curry sauce.